Courses and Activities

 Spring 2018: Engineering Education and Online Learning EDUC/ENG 391

 Chris Bennett also partnered with the Stanford Graduate School of Education to teach a one-credit Directed Reading course in Prototyping.

 Spring 2017: Engineering Education and Online Learning EDUC/ENG 391

-Spring 2016: Engineering Education and Online Learning: Chris Bennett is co-instructing EDUC/ENG 391 with Professor Candace Thille in Stanford Graduate School of Education.
+Spring 2016: Engineering Education and Online Learning EDUC/ENG 391.
+Chris Bennett is co-instructing this class with Professor Candace Thille in Stanford Graduate School of Education.
 Candace and Chris are teaching cross-discipline Masters and PhD students how to design and create effective online learning modules.
-Candace is using her vast knowledge and experience in developing Open Learning from Carnegie Mellon and Stanford, while Chris is bringing a practitioners view from 20 years of game design and development experience.
+Candace is using her vast knowledge and experience in developing Open Learning from Carnegie Mellon and Stanford, while Chris is bringing a practitioner view from 20 years of game design and development experience.

 Spring 2015: Chris Bennett partnered with the Stanford Graduate School of Education’s Learning, Design and Technology Program to teach a one-credit Directed Research (EDUC 490) course in Game Design Thinking.